 If a person is a qualifying child for two or more persons and more than one of the persons claims the child, the IRS applies the tiebreaker rules to determine who should be allowed to claim the child.

-• You resided in the United States for more than half of the year; AND
+- you resided in the United States for more than half of the year

-• You cannot be claimed as a dependent or qualifying child on anyone else's return; AND
+- you cannot be claimed as a dependent or qualifying child on anyone else's return

-• You must have been at least 25 but under 65 years old at the end of the tax year.
+- you were at least 25 but under 65 years old at the end of the tax year

-IRS changed its position on who can claim the EITC through proposed regulations PDF.
+Note: IRS changed its position on who can claim the EITC through proposed regulations PDF.
 Under the new rules, a taxpayer who may not claim an individual as a qualifying child after applying the tie-breaker rules may now claim the EITC without a qualifying child if all other requirements are met.
 This affects all open tax years.
+See Claiming EITC for prior tax years for information on amending a return if you qualified in a prior year but did not claim it.

 For all the examples given below: